USask-BINFO/SV-JIM/README.md

  - `sniffles2CondaEnvYAML`: Path to YAML file for conda env that Sniffles2 is installed in.
 (EX: "All-Env.yaml")
  - `svimCondaEnvYAML`: Path to YAML file for conda env that SVIM is installed in.
 (EX:"All-Env.yaml")
  - `svimASMCondaEnvYAML`: Path to YAML file for conda env that SVIM-ASM is installed in.
 (EX: "All-Env.yaml")
- - `pavCondaEnvYAML`: Path to YAML file for conda environment that PAV dependencies are installed in.
+ - `pavCondaEnvYAML`: Path to YAML file for conda environment with PAV dependencies installed.
 (EX: "All-Env.yaml")

 #### Software Configurations
 ##### SRATools Configurations